MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-servers/eslz-security-governance-and-compliance.md

 ### Agent security permissions

 Control who has access to the Azure connected machine agent on Azure Arc-enabled servers.
 The services that compose this agent control all communication and interaction for the Azure Arc-enabled servers to Azure.
-Members of the local administrator group on Windows and users with root privileges on Linux, have permissions to manage the agent.
+Members of the local administrator or group on Windows and users with root privileges on Linux, have permissions to manage the agent.

+Evaluate restricting the extensions and guest configuration capabilities with [local agent security controls](/azure/azure-arc/servers/security-overview.md#local-agent-security-controls) to permit only necessary management actions, especially for locked-down or sensitive machines.

-### Managed identity
+## Managed identity

-The Microsoft Entra system-assigned identity can only be used to update the status of the Azure Arc-enabled servers (for example, the 'last seen' heartbeat).
-It's still possible to allow an application on your server to use the system-assigned identity, to access Azure resources (for example, to request secrets from a key vault).
+At creation, the Microsoft Entra system-assigned identity can only be used to update the status of the Azure Arc-enabled servers (for example, the 'last seen' heartbeat).
+In granting this system-assigned identity additional access to Azure resources, it becomes possible to allow an application on your server to use the system-assigned identity to access Azure resources (for example, to request secrets from a Key Vault).
 You should:

 - Consider which legitimate use-cases exist for server applications to [obtain access tokens](/azure/azure-arc/servers/managed-identity-authentication) and access Azure resources, while also planning for access control of these resources.
-- Control privileged user roles on Azure Arc-enabled servers (members of the local administrators or hybrid agent extensions applications group on Windows and members of the [himds](/azure/azure-arc/servers/agent-overview#agent-component-details) group on Linux) to avoid system-managed identities being misused to gain unauthorized access to Azure resources.
+- Control privileged user roles on Azure Arc-enabled servers (members of the local administrators or [Hybrid Agent Extensions Applications group](/azure/azure-arc/servers/agent-overview.md#windows-agent-installation-details) on Windows and members of the [himds](/azure/azure-arc/servers/agent-overview#agent-component-details) group on Linux) to avoid system-managed identities being misused to gain unauthorized access to Azure resources.
 - Use Azure RBAC to control and manage the permission for Azure Arc-enabled servers managed identities and perform periodic access reviews for these identities.

 ### Secret and certificate management